sbaack/sbaack.github.io/content/posts/2015-06-29-talk-about-the-practices-of-values-of-civic-hacking-at-mysociety.md

+---
-Title: Talk about the practices of values of civic hacking at mySociety
+title: Talk about the practices of values of civic hacking at mySociety
-Date: 2015-06-29
+date: 2015-06-29
+tags:
+- conferences
-Tags: conferences, civic tech
+- civic tech
+---

 Last week I gave a talk at the great [Data Power Conference](http://web.archive.org/web/20151216174345/http://www.sheffield.ac.uk/socstudies/datapower/programme) at the University of Sheffield which had a [panel dedicated to civic hacking](http://web.archive.org/web/20160822003422/http://www.sheffield.ac.uk/socstudies/datapower/panel-9).
 This was a great opportunity to present some findings from my ongoing case study about the practices and values of civic hacking at mySociety.